-Table 6.
-Proposed modified scoring methodology for prioritizing projects seeking TPD when there is insufficient TPD for the whole group

-Points (select one per category) Permitting (unchanged from existing process) Power Purchase Agreement Status (PPA group only) GIA Status 10 Has Final government permit to construct or Has authorization to construct with a qualifying exemption 17 The Interconnection Customer has provided payment and security to the Participating TO 18 7 The Participating TO has received written authorization to proceed with construction from the Interconnection Customer 19 5 Draft environmental report indicating likely approval of the requested permit and/or which indicates that the permitting authority has not found an environmental impact which would likely prevent the approval Draft Environmental Report w/no significant impact that cannot be mitigated Off-taker is procuring the capacity to meet its own RA obligation or the Interconnection Customer is a Load Serving Entity serving its own load 3 Data adequate Has provided to the ISO the required GIA Deposit 20 1 Applied 0 (Min.
+${\bf Table~6.~Proposed~modified~scoring~methodology~for~prioritizing~projects~seeking~TPD~when~there}$ is insufficient TPD for the whole group is insufficient TPD for the whole group Points (select one per category) Permitting (unchanged from existing process) Power Purchase Agreement Status (PPA group only) GIA Status 10 Has Final government permit to construct or Has authorization to construct with a qualifying exemption The Interconnection Customer has provided payment and security to the Participating TO 7 The Participating TO has received written authorization to proceed with construction from the Interconnection Customer 5 Draft environmental report indicating likely approval of the requested permit and/or which indicates that the permitting authority has not found an environmental impact which would likely prevent the approval Draft Environmental Report w/no significant impact that cannot be mitigated Off-taker is procuring the capacity to meet its own RA obligation or the Interconnection Customer is a Load Serving Entity serving its own load 3 Data adequate Has provided to the ISO the required GIA Deposit 1 Applied 0 (Min.
 Req.)
 Has an executed PPA or the Interconnection Customer is a Load Serving Entity serving its own load